Welcome to today's edition of the Rush 24-7 podcast.

 These were supposedly, you know, social dinners, and I just, I lost it.

-And these are these are with Republicans.
+And these are with Republicans.

 And then I tried to put it back on.

-Reshaped it is what I had done.
+I had reshaped it is what I had done.

-Uh yeah, yeah, yeah.
+Yeah, yeah, yeah.

-I'll tell you all about it.
+I'm going to tell you all about it.

-We got a lot to do here today, folks.
+We've got a lot to do here today, folks.

 I hope you had a great weekend.

-I just I just got sick and tired of hearing discussions about how China and India are going to wipe us out economically and that we're changing and we're changing forever and so forth.
+Well, what it was about, I just got sick and tired of hearing discussions about how China and India are going to wipe us out economically and that we're changing and we're changing forever and so forth.

-That's what really last night that was the thing that blew me up.
+That's what really, last night, that was the thing that blew me up.

 I apologize to the hostess.

-I said, would somebody explain to me why we are sitting here and accepting the premise of the liberal Democrat agenda and trying to come up with our own better way of doing what they want to do.
+I said, would somebody explain to me why we are sitting here and accepting the premise of the liberal Democrat agenda and trying to come up with our own better way of doing what they want to do?

-Cafe standards are a great example.
+CAFE standards are a great example.

 But at the same time, if we have people that want to drive hogs, produce them.